starlingbank/starling-developer-sdk/CONTRIBUTING.md

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to the SDK, which are hosted in the [Starling Bank](https://github.com/starlingbank) organisation on GitHub.
-These are guidelines not rules, so feel free to propose changes to this document in a pull request.
+The following is a set of guidelines for contributors.
+These are not rules, so feel free to propose changes to this document in a pull request.

 ### Git Commit Messages